jonlake5/sentinelTimeTracker/README.md

    1. Allow user Scripts
    1. Developer Mode
 1. Click on the Tamper Monkey extension and choose Create a New Script
-1. Paste the script that is located at INSERTURL
+1. Paste the contents of the upload.js script

 ## Excel Doc Setup

-1. Download the Excel Document lotated at INSERTURL
+1. Download the Example Excel Document lotated in this repo.
 1. Save it to a known location where you won't move it.
 This is important when running powershell to copy the data.
 1. Edit the Active Projects tab.
    1. Put the Customer Name in Column A (as it shows in ServiceNOW)